BloomGameStudio/BloomDiscordBot/README.md

 In the event that the bot goes down, or there is some other issue with a proposal being pushed to Snapshot, the following steps can be taken.
 These steps can be done locally, utilizing the test server

-1. Replicate the proposal locally with the bot running locally (Copy / Paste the text & Markdown from the posted proposal in Discord)
+1. Replicate the proposal locally with the bot (Copy / Paste the text & Markdown from the posted proposal in Discord)

 2. Create / Publish the proposal. by using /vote_draft & /publish_draft locally.